Kitware/geowatch/docs/source/manual/environment/installing_geowatch.rst

 Install Python
 ~~~~~~~~~~~~~~

-Python 3.8+ is required for GEOWATCH.
+Python 3.8+ is required for GeoWATCH.
 Python versions can be managed with either
 conda or pyenv.
 Working with conda is more beginner friendly, but pyenv has
 less commercial restrictions, but requires a compiler certain system libraries
 (e.g. openssl, sqlite3, readline, ffi, curses, bz2, etc..) to compile Python.